nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to view the list of reminders.
 2. TutorTracker displays the list of reminders to the user.
 3. User requests to delete a specific reminder in the list by indicating the index shown.
 4. TutorTracker deletes that specific reminder.

 **Extensions**

 * 3a.
 The index is out of bound.
     * 3a1.
 TutorTracker shows an error message.

-  User case ends.
+  Use case ends.

 <hr/>